mtthwmths/kubernetes-notes/notes.md

     - older technology that is being replaced by Replica Set
 - ReplicaSet:
     - drives cluster to desired state through creation of Pods
+- Daemon set:
+    - puts one instance of your pod on each node.
+    - used for monitoring or logging to be sure that each node has the same ability.
+    - kube-proxy
+    - weave-net
+    - very similar yaml setup to a ReplicaSet, with the spec.template section containing your pod definition
+    - kubectl get daemonsets is your friend.
+    - from v1.12 on for kube, daemon sets use node affinity and default scheduler to get pods on nodes.

 # Imperative vs Declarative
 - Imperative